aks25eng/Excel-Dashboard-Road-accident/README.md

-# Road Accidenr Dashboard / Excel-Dashboard
+# Road Accident Dashboard / Excel-Dashboard
 ## Task performed
   1. Cleaning of data as per requirement
   2. Data Processing by adding some customized columns in data